 In 2004, former U.S. VA Secretary Anthony Principi appointed Mr. Sharp to the U.S. Dept. of Veterans Affairs National Capital Asset and Realignment for Enhanced Services (CARES) Advisory Panel.
 The critical objective role of CARES was to assess initiatives that would address the future health care needs of veterans, and how and where the Department of Veterans Affairs (VA) could best provide those services.

-Kent is married to Angela Sharp, Executive Director of Big Country CASA.
+Kent is married to Angela Sharp, Executive Director of Texoma Family Shelter.
 They have two children – Bailey and Austin.
-Bailey is a graduate of UT Austin and works in the corporate offices of Brinker International in Dallas.
-Austin is a TCU graduate and is employed as an electrical engineer in the corporate offices of EOG in Houston.
+Bailey is a graduate of UT Austin and is an instructional designer at Brinker International in Dallas.
+Austin is a TCU graduate and is employed as an engineer with EOG in Houston.